 The relationship between Finland and Kosovo is warm.
 The work of President Martti Ahtisaari as UN Special Representative during the Kosovo status negotiations is central when it comes to the good reputation of Finland.
 The Constitution adopted on June 15th 2008 is based on the Comprehensive Proposal for the Kosovo Status Settlement also known as “the Ahtisaari Plan”.
 Also Elisabeth Rehn's work as Special Rapporteur for Human Rights in former Yugoslavia in 1995–1997, Olli Rehn’swork as the European Commissioner for Enlargement and Minister Harri Holkeri’s work as Special Representative of the Secretary General for Kosovo from August 2003 to June 2004 have made Finland known.

 Finland has had an active role in the military crisis management in Kosovo; nowadays the focus has shifted to civilian crisis management.
 Finland takes part in EULEX – the biggest civilian crisis management operation both in Finnish and EU history.
 There are Finnish experts working also in other international bodies like OSCE and various UN organizations.

-The commercial and economical ties between Finland and Kosovo are still thin.
-Possibilities for cooperation are being charted for example in the agriculture and forest sector.
+The commercial and economic ties between Finland and Kosovo are still thin but the possibilities for cooperation are being actively charted and Finland is open to extensive cooperation with Kosovo.